UNSW Sydney is leading the race to build the world’s biggest quantum computer.

 Quantum computing differs from the computers we use today that process data in binary ones and zeroes.
 In quantum computing qubits can be one and zero at the same time allowing for radical leaps in processing power and the calculation of complex questions in days as opposed to millions of years.

-The UNSW Australia team led by Scientia Professor Michelle Simmons, director of the Australian Research Council Centre of Excellence for Quantum Computation and Communication Technology (CQC2T), recently achieved a world first by building a quantum logic gate in silicon.
+The UNSW Sydney team led by Scientia Professor Michelle Simmons, director of the Australian Research Council Centre of Excellence for Quantum Computation and Communication Technology (CQC2T), recently achieved a world first by building a quantum logic gate in silicon.
 This gate allows for calculations between two qubits of information.

 “The international race to build a super-powerful quantum computer has been described as the space race of the computing era,” said Professor Michelle Simmons.